strapi/documentation/developer-docs/latest/getting-started/introduction.md

 ::: tip 🤓 Want to join the community?
 You can join [GitHub](https://github.com/strapi/strapi) and the [forum](https://forum.strapi.io/) and share your ideas and opinions with other community members and members of the Strapi team.
 If you're looking for news and updates about Strapi, [Twitter](https://twitter.com/strapijs) and the [blog](https://strapi.io/blog) are pretty good places to start!
 :::

+## Support

+Strapi is offered as free and open-source for users who wish to self-host the software.
+When having an issue or a question, the [forum](https://forum.strapi.io) is great first place to reach out for help.
+Both the Strpai community and core developers often check this platform and answer posts.

+For enterprise support, please fill in the form on the [Support page](https://strapi.io/support) of the Strapi website.